LazyIce/BigDataSystemAnalytics/Assignment2/README.md

 For this assignment, my two scenorios are Word Count and Top 100 Words in most files.

-For the input dataset, I use BBC datasets which includes 2225 documents.
+For the input dataset, I use Classic Literature in ASCII datasets.

 To explore the scaling effect and the performance of Hadoop MapReduce and Spark MapReduce, I will run two programs with datasets in different sizes on both Hadoop MapReduce and Spark MapReduce.

 ### Dataset

-For the input data, I choose the articles from the BBC news website corresponding to stories in five topical areas from 2004-2005 from [BBC Datasets](http://mlg.ucd.ie/datasets/bbc.html).
+For the input data, I choose the [Classic Literature in ASCII dataset](https://www.kaggle.com/mylesoneill/classic-literature-in-ascii) on Kaggle.
+This dataset is a small subset from TEXTFILES.COM, which is a website by Jason Scott dedicated to collecting and preserving text files from this internet of the past, focussing exclusively on english literary works.

-There are totally 2225 documents and the size is 9.8MB.
-For the experiment, I will run programs on 500, 1000, 1500 and 2000 documents.
+There are 1100 books in this dataset and the size is 351.7MB.
+In this assignment, I create 3 datasets with size 94MB, 212MB and 351.7MB.

 Here is a document sample: